Flatcar, LaFayette Car Works, 1888

-#5537’s value was apparent for the railroad rebuilt the car in 1936 with a steel center sill to strengthen its frame.
-It most likely received its modern AB air brake system at the same time.
-Two years later, the car was transferred to the Duluth Missabi & Iron Range through merger, but retained its original number which it still wears today.
-In 1965, #5537 was purchased by Mid-Continent and moved to North Freedom.
-The car was restored in the 1980’s, retaining its 1930’s paint and lettering scheme and is used in the museum’s freight train at special events.
+#5537’s value was apparent for the railroad rebuilt the car in 1916 with a steel center sill to strengthen its frame.
+In 1938, the car was transferred to the Duluth Missabe & Iron Range through merger, but retained its number which it still wears today.
+In the late 1940s the air brake system on the car was upgraded from K brakes to the more modern AB air brake system.
+The flat car remained on the DM&IR until 1965, when the car was purchased by Mid-Continent and moved to North Freedom.
+The flat car was restored in the 1980s, retaining its 1916 paint and lettering scheme.
+The car is used periodically in the museum’s freight train during special events.